 Duh.
 Love isn’t always fun.
 Romance is but a recurring season (it comes and goes).
 And sometimes we’re not even sure we like each other let alone love each other.

-You’d think after forty years we wouldn’t say stupid things or do hurtful things to each other.
+You’d think after nearly fifty years we wouldn’t say stupid things or do hurtful things to each other.
 We do.

 You’d think by now we’d be communication experts.
 We’re not.